SystArchitec/desktop-q/README.md

 # Desktop Q – The Smart AI Desktop for People Who Live Online

+Q is a local, AI-powered desktop overlay that learns from you, remembers everything, and makes your browser feel alive.

 **Desktop Q** is not trying to replace your OS — it’s trying to outsmart it.

 It’s a web-based, AI-powered desktop layer for people who live in browsers, juggle tasks, and forget what they did 20 minutes ago.